open-telemetry/opentelemetry.io/content/en/blog/2023/kubecon-eu.md

 OpenTelemetry, how you are using OpenTelemetry, features you may need and issues you may be running into when using OpenTelemetry.

-Come join us to listen, learn and get involved in OpenTelemetry.
+Come join us to listen, learn, and get involved in OpenTelemetry.

 See you in Amsterdam!